UK records another 40,941 new coronavirus cases | english.lokmat.com

 UK records another 40,941 new coronavirus cases

-London, Nov 21 Britain registered 40,941 new Covid-19 infections, bringing the total number of coronavirus cases in the country to 9,806,034, according to official figures released.
+Britain registered 40,941 new COVID-19 infections, bringing the total number of coronavirus cases in the country to 9,806,034, according to official figures released Saturday.

-The soaring cases in Europe underlined "how quickly things can go wrong," said John Edmunds, a member of the Scientific Advisory Group for Emergencies (SAGE), Xinhua news agency reported.
+The soaring cases in Europe underlined "how quickly things can go wrong," said John Edmunds, a member of the Scientific Advisory Group for Emergencies (SAGE).

-On Thursday, the UK Health Security Agency (HSA) released data showing a spike in Covid cases among school children in England, likely to reflect children returning to school after half-term.
+On Thursday, the UK Health Security Agency (HSA) released data showing a spike in COVID cases among school children in England, likely to reflect pupils returning to school after half-term.

-More than 88 per cent of people aged 12 years and above in Britain have had their first dose of vaccine and more than 80 per cent have received both doses, the latest figures indicate.
-More than 25 per cent have received booster jabs, or the third dose of a coronavirus vaccine.
+More than 88 percent of people aged 12 and over in Britain have had their first dose of vaccine and more than 80 percent have received both doses, the latest figures indicate.
+More than 25 percent have received booster jabs, or the third dose of a coronavirus vaccine.
+(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app